flinker-app/docs/using-ifc-viewer-in-sharepoint.md

-# Using IFC Viewer in SharePoint: Usage Tutorial
+# Using IFC Viewer in SharePoint

 Once you have successfully installed the IFC Viewer app in SharePoint, follow these steps to use it for viewing IFC files and integrating it as a web part on your site's homepage.